GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/git.md

 ## 3 Places for Code

-1. Working directory (in your computer): you can edit this directly
+1. Working directory (on your computer): you can edit this directly
-2. Staging area (in your computer): this acts as a buffer
+2. Staging area (on your computer): this acts as a buffer
 3. Git repository (online): code in the cloud

 ## Create a Local Copy of Existing Repository

-Copy a git repository (online) as a working directory (in your computer):
+Copy a git repository (online) as a working directory (on your computer):

 ```
 git clone https://github.com/<user_name>/<repo_name>.git